mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Combining Methods
-The `PowerSystem` composite type, once created, can be shared among different methods, offering several advantages.
+The `PowerSystem` type, once created, can be shared among different methods, offering several advantages.
 For instance, while the Gauss-Seidel method is commonly used to swiftly derive an approximate solution, the Newton-Raphson method is favored for obtaining precise final solutions.
 Hence, a strategy involves employing the Gauss-Seidel method for a limited number of iterations, followed by initializing the Newton-Raphson method with the voltages obtained from the Gauss-Seidel method, leveraging it as a starting point for further refinement:
 ```@example ACPowerFlowSolution
 gs = gaussSeidel(system)
 for iteration = 1:3